aws-samples/aws-glue-samples/utilities/resource_sync/README.md

 #### STS AssumeRole

-When you provide `--sts-role-arn`, this utility assumes the role and use the role to access resources in the destination account.
+When you provide `--src-role-arn`, `--dst-role-arn`, or `--sts-role-arn`, this utility assumes the role and uses it to access resources in the respective account.
-You need to create IAM role in the destination account, and configure the trust relationship for the role to allow `AssumeRole` calls from the source account.
+You need to create IAM roles in the source and/or destination accounts, and configure the trust relationship for the roles to allow `AssumeRole` calls from the account running the script.

+- Use `--src-role-arn` for accessing the source account resources.
+- Use `--dst-role-arn` or `--sts-role-arn` for accessing the destination account resources.
+Both serve the same purpose, with `--sts-role-arn` maintained for backward compatibility.

 ## Examples